 - Polymer Processing.
 A study of processing methods for polymer-based materials, students learn various processing methods, including injection molding, blow molding, thermoforming, compression molding, and more.

 - Industrial Safety.
 This course focuses on the study of environmental health and safety management as it relates specifically to the manufacturing industry.
 Students learn about accident theory, hazard identification, safety organizations, environmental stressors, loss control, and risk analysis.

 Most online bachelor’s degrees in industrial technology allow students to complete coursework at their own pace within a specific time frame for each assignment and class.
 However, most programs require students to complete an internship, or work study program before graduation.

 Building a Career

 Individuals interested in a career as an industrial engineering technician can gain entry to the field with a minimum of an associate’s degree or postsecondary certificate.
 They are typically responsible for planning ways for their companies to use personnel, materials, and machines as efficiently as possible.
 They also assist industrial engineers by helping them prepare for projects preparing machinery and equipment layouts, planning workflow, conducting statistical research, and estimating production costs.
-According to the BLS, the median annual wage of industrial engineering technicians was $48,210, in May 2010, while job growth is expected to grow slower than average, with only a 4% increase in jobs through 2020.
+According to the BLS, the median annual wage of industrial engineering technicians was $48,210, while job growth is expected to grow slower than average, with only a 4% increase in jobs through 2020.